W85 heavy machine gun

-The W-85 heavy machine gun or QJC-88 vehicle mounted heavy machine gun is a gas-operated heavy machine gun designed in the People's Republic of China.
+The W85 heavy machine gun or QJC-88 vehicle mounted heavy machine gun is a gas-operated heavy machine gun designed in the People's Republic of China.
 It fires the Soviet-designed 12.7×108mm round.
-The W-85 was never accepted into the PLA service in its original configuration, only adopted as vehicle mounted machine gun as the QJC-88.
+The W85 was never accepted into the PLA service in its original configuration, only adopted as a vehicle mounted machine gun as the QJC-88.

-Another similar named Type 85 heavy machine gun, was adopted as the standard infantry heavy machine gun in the PLA.

-Overview
+Design

 The W85 was designed to be as light as possible for infantry use.
 Its small receiver is of generally rectangular cross-section, and it has a thick gas tube below the barrel containing a conventional gas piston.
 In addition to iron sights, it has rails for optics or anti-aircraft sights.
 It fires 12.7×108mm rounds from belts and is more accurate than the Type 54 heavy machine gun, but the thinner barrel overheats faster.

-In trials, the W85 lost out to the Type 85 as an infantry weapon and was not accepted into PLA service.
+In trials, the W85 lost out to the Type 85 as an infantry weapon and was not accepted into PLA service for this role.

 QJC-88

-Although the W-85 in its tripod, original configuration was not accepted into Chinese service, years later a variant was adopted called the QJC-88.
 The QJC-88 was introduced as a pintle mounted machine gun for tanks and armored vehicles.
-It weighs the same, is solenoid fired, and is mounted on a special cradle allowing for elevation angles of -5 to +65°.
+It weighs the same as the W85, is solenoid fired, and is mounted on a special cradle allowing for elevation angles of -5 to +65°.